 The literature, art and other evidence of the Greeks of 3 000 years ago and that of the Egyptians, Babylonians and Akkadians show that during the last 5000 years, humans were at least as intelligent as we are today.
-There are evidence that a hunter-gatherer life-style could have been superior to the sedentary agricultural lifestyle that developed in response to population pressure at the end of the ice-age.
+There is evidence that a hunter-gatherer life-style could have been superior to the sedentary agricultural lifestyle that developed in response to population pressure at the end of the ice-age.

 If one assumes that brain size is an indication of intelligence, then Neanderthals, with a brain size bigger than ours, would have been more intelligent than we are.
 Other human species (e.g. the Denisovans of which we only know fractions of DNA) might well have been very intelligent

 Intelligent humans could have developed sophisticated technology in the many millennia before and after the Toba eruption.